 These settings allow you to customize each preloaded activity app based on your needs.
-For example, you can customize data pages and enable alerts and training features.
+For example, you can customize data screens and enable alerts and training features.
 Not all settings are available for all activity types.

-Hold MENU, select Activities & Apps, select an activity, and select the activity settings.
+From the watch face, hold MENU, select Activities & Apps, select an activity, and select the activity settings.

-3D Distance: Calculates your distance traveled using your elevation change and your horizontal movement over ground.

-3D Speed: Calculates your speed using your elevation change and your horizontal movement over ground.

-Add Activity: Allows you to customize a multisport activity.

-Alerts: Sets the training or navigation alerts for the activity.

-Auto Climb: Enables the watch to detect elevation changes automatically using the built-in altimeter (Enabling Auto Climb, page 29).

-Auto Lap: Sets the options for the Auto Lap feature to automatically mark laps.
+- 3D Distance: Calculates your distance traveled using your elevation change as well as your horizontal movement over ground. - 3D Speed: Calculates your speed using your elevation change as well as your horizontal movement over ground. - Accent Color: Sets the accent color for the activity icon. - Add Activity: Adds an activity type to a multisport activity. - Alerts: Sets the training or navigation alerts for the activity (Activity Alerts, page 27). - Auto Climb: Detects elevation changes using the built-in altimeter and automatically displays relevant climb data (Enabling Auto Climb, page 28). - Auto Lap: Sets the options for the Auto Lap feature to automatically mark laps.
 The Auto Distance option marks laps at a specific distance.
 The Auto Position option marks laps at a location where you previously pressed SET.
 When you complete a lap, a customizable lap alert message appears.
-This feature is helpful for comparing your performance over different parts of an activity.

-Auto Pause: Sets the options for the Auto Pause® feature to stop recording data when you stop moving or when you drop below a specified speed.
-This feature is helpful if your activity includes stop lights or other places where you must stop.

-Auto Rest: Enables the watch to automatically detect when you are resting during a pool swim and create a rest interval (Auto Rest and Manual Rest, page 10).

-Auto Run: Enables the watch to detect ski or windsurf runs automatically using the built-in accelerometer.
-For the windsurf activity, you can set speed and distance thresholds for automatically starting a run.

-Auto Scroll: Sets the watch to scroll through all of the activity data screens automatically while the activity timer is running.

-Background Color: Sets the background color of each activity to black or white.

-Big Numbers: Changes the size of the numbers on the activity data screens.

-Broadcast Heart Rate: Enables automatic heart rate data broadcasting when you start the activity (Broadcasting Heart Rate Data, page 65).

-Countdown Start: Enables a countdown timer for pool swimming intervals.

-Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 25).
+This feature is helpful for comparing your performance over different parts of an activity. - Auto Pause: Sets the options for the Auto Pause® feature to stop recording data when you stop moving or when you drop below a specified speed.
+This feature is helpful if your activity includes stop lights or other places where you must stop. - Auto Rest: Automatically creates a rest interval when you stop moving during a pool swim activity (Auto Rest and Manual Rest, page 13). - Auto Run: Automatically detects ski or windsurf runs automatically using the built-in accelerometer.
+For the windsurf activity, you can set speed and distance thresholds for automatically starting a run. - Auto Set: Automatically starts and stops exercise sets during a strength training activity. - Auto Scroll: Automatically scrolls through all of the activity data screens automatically while the activity timer is running. - Auto Sport Change: Automatically detects a transition to the next sport in a multisport activity, such as a triathlon. - Auto Start: Automatically starts a motocross or BMX activity when you start moving. - Big Numbers: Changes the size of the numbers on the activity data screens. - Broadcast Heart Rate: Automatically broadcasts heart rate data from your watch to paired devices when you start the activity (Broadcasting Heart Rate Data, page 54). - Broadcast to GameOn: Automatically broadcasts biometrics data to the Garmin GameOn app when you start a gaming activity (Using the Garmin GameOnTM App, page 18). - Club Prompt: Prompts you to enter which golf club you used after each detected shot to record your club statistics (Recording Statistics, page 7). - Countdown Start: Enables a countdown timer for pool swimming intervals. - Data Screens: Customizes data screens and adds new data screens for the activity (Customizing the Data Screens, page 24). - Driver Distance: Sets the average distance the ball travels from the tee box on your drive while playing golf.

-Edit Weight: Allows you to add the weight used for an exercise set during a strength training or cardio activity.

-Golf Distance: Sets the unit of measure used while playing golf.
+Edit Weight: Prompts you to add the weight used for an exercise set during a strength training or cardio activity.
+Golf Distance: Sets the unit of measure used for distance while playing golf.